The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

-Maximum of 50% of total project development costs, with a recommended limit of $500,000 per project.
+DHCD will award no more than 50% of total project development costs per FCF unit, with a recommended limit of $750,000 per project.

-Loans are structured as deferred payment loans with a 30-year term.
-DHCD may extend the loan period for an additional 10 years if the property continues to be used for DDS or DMH-approved purposes.
-Loans are subject to deed restrictions and title transfer agreements as provided for in loan documents, including a promissory note, mortgage and land use restriction.
+in general FCF Loans are structured as 30-year deferred payment loans at 0% interest with ten-year extensions available at DHCD’s discretion.
+DHCD may extend the loan period for an additional 10 years if the property continues to be used for DDS or DMH-approved purposes, and DHCD reserves the right to structure any FCF loan with an interest rate above 0%.
+Loans are subject to deed restrictions and title transfer agreements as provided for in loan documents, including a promissory note, mortgage and use restriction.

-Projects must be pre-selected by DMH or DDS, and underwritten for feasibility by DHCD's technical assistance partner, the Community Development Economic Assistance Corporation (CEDAC).
-The principles of sustainable development should be reflected in the project application.
+Projects must be certified by DMH or DDS through DHCD’s pre-application process, and underwritten for feasibility by DHCD's technical assistance partner, the Community Development Economic Assistance Corporation (CEDAC).
+Factors for consideration will include:

 DHCD makes FCF funding available through a Notice of Funding Availability (NOFA).
 Applicants must submit an application for funding using the Department’s Mass One Stop+ web-based application.